Kong/docs.konghq.com/app/_hub/kong-inc/ai-semantic-prompt-guard/overview/_index.md

 You can use a combination of `allow` and `deny` rules to maintain integrity and compliance when serving an LLM service using {{site.base_gateway}}.

-{:.note}
-> This plugin extends the functionality of the [AI Proxy plugin](/hub/kong-inc/ai-proxy/), and requires AI Proxy to be configured first.
-Check out the [AI Gateway quickstart](/gateway/latest/get-started/ai-gateway/) to get an AI proxy up and running within minutes.

 ## How it works

 The plugin matches lists of prompts to requests through AI Proxy.